plone/plone.restapi/docs/source/tusupload.rst

 .. literalinclude:: _json/tusupload_patch_finalized.resp
    :language: http

-The actual content item is creade afert the file upload has been finalized..
+The actual content item is created after the file upload has been finalized.

 Partial Upload